 Voice is what sets the greatest authors apart from the rest.
 It’s a valuable tool that, once honed, can help an author hook a reader and carry them on the story’s journey with consistency.

 Over time, authors tend to develop their writing voice.
-Sure, they may draw from an extensive list of adjectives and similes to describe their character’s voice, but their creative voice shines through the work.
+Sure, they may draw from an extensive list of adjectives and similes to describe the voice of a character, but their creative voice shines through the work.

-Essentially, we hear a character’s voice in the lines themselves, and we hear the author’s voice by reading between the lines.
+Essentially, we hear the someone’s voice in the lines themselves, and we hear the author’s voice by reading between the lines.
 Both can contribute to an entertaining read.